AustinT/AustinT.github.io/posts/2025-04-12-ai-coding-python-package.md

 ---

-## Package 1: "safe gpytorch defaults" using cursor
+## Package 1: "actually exact GPyTorch" using cursor

 The Gaussian Process package `gpytorch` uses a bunch of linear algebra approximations by default to run faster.
 I often write code to turn them off